 COVID-19 FAQs: Employer Information

 Visit COVID-19: WARN FAQs for information about the WARN Act and the temporary suspension of its 60-day notice requirement.
+Note: The temporary suspension ends July 1, 2021, and the guidance provided in the COVID-19: WARN FAQs will no longer apply.

 You can provide the EDD with this information that you requested your employee to return to work and the employee refused.
 The EDD will use this new information in determining whether your employee can continue to receive UI benefits.
 You can inform the EDD of this information as follows: